2016 Sun Belt Conference women's soccer tournament

-The 2016 Sun Belt Conference women's soccer tournament is the postseason women's soccer tournament for the Sun Belt Conference to be held from November 2 to 6, 2016.
-The seven-match tournament will be held at the Foley Sports Complex in Foley, Alabama.
-The eight team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The South Alabama Jaguars are the defending tournament champions after defeating the Georgia State Panthers in the championship match.
+The 2016 Sun Belt Conference women's soccer tournament is the postseason women's soccer tournament for the Sun Belt Conference held from November 2 to 6, 2016.
+The seven-match tournament was held at the Foley Sports Complex in Foley, Alabama.
+The eight team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The South Alabama Jaguars were the defending tournament champions after defeating the Georgia State Panthers in the championship match.